anahitasocial/anahita-standard/README.md

 Once you have the composer installed, you need to download the anahita standard package and place it in a folder that's accessible by a webserver

-To download the package you can either download the zip [package](https://github.com/anahitasocial/anahita-standard/archive/master.zip) or to clone it (recommended) using git.
+To download the package you can either

-To clone run the following command in your shell
+1 - Download the zip [package](https://github.com/anahitasocial/anahita-standard/archive/master.zip) or to

+2 - Clone it using git.

     git clone https://github.com/anahitasocial/anahita-standard.git myproject

+3 - Use composer create project ( recommended)

+    composer create-project anahita/project myproject dev-master

 Then change the directory to myproject

     cd myproject

-If you notice this is just an empty skeleton.
-With no code.
-Now we need to tell the composer to download all the dependencies by running the following command
+Unless you have used the composer create project command you need to install the dependencies first.
+To do that type

      php composer.phar install